For eligibility please scroll down to the relevant item.

 What is UROP (UG research)?

-UROP is Imperial College’s highly active Undergraduate Research Opportunities Programme for students (from within & outside Imperial, subject to eligibility criteria) who wish to develop an appreciation of research and the environment within which it takes place.
+UROP is Imperial College London’s highly active Undergraduate Research Opportunities Programme for students (from within & outside Imperial, subject to eligibility criteria) who wish to develop an appreciation of research and the environment within which it takes place.

-Since 1980 UROP has furthered the ambitions of thousands of students through the management of research experiences within Imperial College.
+Since 1980 UROP has furthered the ambitions of thousands of students through the management of research experiences within Imperial.

 Students and academic staff are encouraged to consider the possibilities which the UROP system offers.

-Without the engagement of academic staff UROP would not happen, so the College extends a huge thank you to all staff who participate (academic staff plus day-to-day supervisors such as technical staff, post-docs and PhD students.)
+Without the engagement of academic staff UROP would not happen, so Imperial extends a huge thank you to all staff who participate (academic staff plus day-to-day supervisors such as research and technical staff, post-docs and PhD students.)

-Undergraduate research when pursued through Imperial College's UROP scheme has this general aim in mind but our UROPs can take many formats depending on what a student and their supervisor agree to pursue.
+Undergraduate research when pursued through Imperial's UROP scheme has this general aim in mind but our UROPs can take many formats depending on what a student and their supervisor agree to pursue.
 Read the next TAB for more information.

 What all UROPs should provide is a structured undergraduate research experience, with clear preparation, supervision and outcomes.